Pinterest Pixel

 John Michaloudis

-• Simple Addition: Adding 90 days from today’s date in Excel is straightforward with the formula =TODAY()+90.
+• Adding days to today’s date in Excel can be done with the formula =TODAY()+90.

-• Project Planning: Excel’s date functions are essential for effective project management and scheduling.
+• Excel’s date functions are vital for project management and scheduling.

-• Advanced Functions: Functions like WORKDAY and EDATE provide more control over business and financial planning
+• Functions like WORKDAY and EDATE provide more control over business and financial planning

-When tackling date calculations in Excel, knowing the basics is crucial for swift and accurate results.
-Excel thinks of dates as serial numbers, making them perfect candidates for simple arithmetic.
-Every date is a unique number starting from January 1, 1900, which is serial number 1, onwards.
+When working with date calculations in Excel, knowing the basics is important for quick and accurate results.
+Excel thinks of dates as serial numbers; thus, it can do simple arithmetic operations on dates just like numbers.
+Every date is stored as a unique number in Excel.
+The date starts from January 1, 1900, which is serial number 1.

 90 days from today